 Our body needs cholesterol.
-It is necessary to make bile, hormones, and vitamin D. It also serves as a building block of tissues since it is crucial for the creation of cell membranes and cell structures.
-Unfortunately in some individuals, cholesterol levels in the blood go beyond the normal and healthy range.
-In these cases, failure to lower cholesterol, increase the risk of developing cardiovascular diseases, cognitive impairment, gallstones, and other health issues.
+It is necessary to make bile, hormones, and vitamin D. It also serves as a building block of tissues since it is crucial for creating cell membranes and cell structures.
+Unfortunately, in some individuals, cholesterol levels in the blood go beyond the normal and healthy range.
+Failure to lower cholesterol increases the risk of developing cardiovascular diseases, cognitive impairment, gallstones, and other health issues.

 Cholesterol and Triglycerides

-As we get our cholesterol levels checked, we can know our complete lipid profile.
-This describes the varying levels of lipids in our blood – our low-density lipoprotein (LDL) cholesterol, very low-density lipoprotein (VLDL), high-density lipoprotein (HDL) cholesterol, total cholesterol, and triglycerides.
+We can know our complete lipid profile as we get our cholesterol levels checked.
+This describes the varying levels of lipids in our blood – our low-density lipoprotein (LDL) cholesterol, very-low-density lipoprotein (VLDL), high-density lipoprotein (HDL) cholesterol, total cholesterol, and triglycerides.

 High LDL, also known as bad cholesterol, is considered a major factor in developing heart diseases because it irritates the lining of blood vessels and hardens tissues and arteries.
-HDL, on the other hand, is deemed as the good cholesterol because it carries cholesterols from the tissue to the liver, which then works to eliminate excess lipids from the body.
+On the other hand, HDL is deemed good cholesterol because it carries cholesterols from the tissue to the liver, which then works to eliminate excess lipids.
 So, HDL helps to lower our LDLs and VLDLs.

 Triglycerides in our blood are derived from fats eaten in foods or other energy sources.
-Some natural health practitioners tend to pay much more attention to high triglycerides than slightly over-the-norm levels of cholesterol.
+Some natural health practitioners tend to pay much more attention to high triglycerides than slightly over-the-norm cholesterol levels.

 Cholesterol and Metabolic Syndrome

-Metabolic syndrome is a term referring to a group of metabolic disorders characterized by high blood sugar, high blood pressure, and abdominal obesity, as well as high cholesterol and triglycerides.
+Metabolic syndrome refers to a group of metabolic disorders characterized by high blood sugar, high blood pressure, and abdominal obesity, as well as high cholesterol and triglycerides.
 Around 34% of Americans suffer from these conditions.
 In another blog post, we have discussed metabolic syndrome in detail.
 If your numbers exceed the parameters or you are along the borderline, you need to seriously consider our suggested ways how to lower cholesterol naturally.

 What can we do to lower cholesterol levels?

-There are some less controllable factors that predispose a person to high cholesterol or hyperlipidemia (high cholesterol in the blood) like heredity, age, and sex.
-But, luckily, we can still be in control of our health and influence our genetics by making healthy lifestyle choices.
+Some less controllable factors predispose a person to high cholesterol or hyperlipidemia (high cholesterol in the blood) like heredity, age, and sex.
+But luckily, we can still be in control of our health and influence our genetics by making healthy lifestyle choices.
 The National Institute of Health recommends a program called TLC (Therapeutic Lifestyle Changes), a three-part approach that uses diet, physical activity, and weight management to reduce high cholesterol.

 In this blog, we will highlight five ways to attain healthy cholesterol levels: